 - New credit – Simply put, are you taking out new debt?
 This could be unfavorable to a lender, depending on each person’s unique situation and credit history.

 - Types of credit – Do you have a lot of revolving debt, like credit cards, or installment loans, like a car loan?
 In general, lenders prefer to see a healthy mix of the various types of debt.

 If you think your credit score isn’t that important, consider this example (provided by myfico.com and published in the Akron Beacon Journal):

 A credit score of 680 might qualify you to borrow $200,000 over 30 years at an annual rate of 6.029 percent.
 At that interest rate, your monthly mortgage payment would be $1,203.

-Remember you are entitled to a free copy of your credit report from each of the credit reporting bureaus (Experian, Equifax and TransUnion) each year, but you do have to pay for your credit score.
-You can get your free credit report and purchase your credit score at www.annualcreditreport.com.
+Remember, you are entitled to a free copy of your credit report from each of the credit reporting bureaus (Experian, Equifax, and TransUnion) each year, but you do have to pay for your credit score, unless you have a creditor that’s willing to show your credit score for free.
+You can get your free credit report at www.annualcreditreport.com.

 It is critical to check up on one’s score often as this is one of the best ways to find instances of fraud.
 Whenever someone’s identity has been stolen, or there has been some other issue, it often shows up on the credit report faster than it would in some other areas.
 Thus, one may be able to step in front of the problem and get it solved a lot faster if they pay attention to this kind of thing.
 Anyone who feels that they may be the victim of fraud or identity theft should get in touch with the proper authorities as soon as possible.